cphaneuf/inter_rater_reliability/README.md

 2. Storing the CommandLineClassifier user's 'codings' or 'ratings', as they relate to the participants' responses

 See the terminal window for the output, which should be compared to the:
-1. Chosen input (e.g. text.txt) file
+1. Chosen input file (e.g. text.txt)
-2. User's independently planned 'codings' or 'ratings'
+2. User's 'codings' or 'ratings' (north in the terminal window)

 ## TECHNICAL, GENERAL
 You must remake the main executable after changes to its corresponding .cpp are completed and saved.
 To remove the current executable, type: